Let You

-"Let You" is a song by English singer Cheryl, released by 3 Beat Records on 31 May 2019.
+"Let You" is a song by English singer Cheryl, released by 3 Beat Records on 31 May 2019 and is her most recent release as of 2025.
+It was released as an intended second single off her then-upcoming fifth studio album, which was never released.
 Cheryl wrote the song with Chiara Hunter, Danny Casio, George Astasio, Jason Pebworth, Jon Shave and Nicola Roberts, with production by Mike Spencer.
 An electropop song, the lyrics of "Let You" find Cheryl telling a former lover how she allowed them to make her unhappy.

 The track was met with critical acclaim upon its release, with critics favouring its catchiness and 1980s influences.
 Reviewers also noted similarities to her previous singles, as well of those of Girls Aloud.
 The song debuted and peaked at number 57 on the UK Singles Chart, making it Cheryl's thirteenth UK top 75 single.
 The accompanying music video for "Let You" was filmed in Downtown Los Angeles, and features the singer dancing on rooftops and walking through the city, after pushing away a lover.

 Writing and production

 "Let You" was written by Cheryl, Chiara Hunter, Danny Casio, George Astasio, Jason Pebworth, Jon Shave and Nicola Roberts.
 The song came to fruition after the singer held conversations with her friends, about "men and relationship patterns".
 In an interview with Stella magazine, Cheryl stated that "Let You" is about "men who were controlling, who made me unhappy" and how "women let these relationships happen".
 Produced by Mike Spencer, the song sees Cheryl sing lyrics such as: "I let you lead me down the wrong track, now I've gotta own that" and "I gave you loyalty, you were on your knees".
 It features "juddering 80s-style beats" and a double chorus.